 Now let me show you how I built my table.
 I’ve gone the extra steps to create a set of building plans for you.
 You will find a link to my free 2×4 Outdoor Table building plans linked up at the bottom of the post.

 This post contains affiliate links for your convenience.
-If you purchase an item after clicking on one of my links I make a small a commission.
-This commission helps support this blog.
+If you purchase an item after clicking on one of my links I make a small a commission which costs you nothing.
 You can read my full disclosure here.

 Building Supplies for a 2×4 Outdoor Table